The idea we’re researching is pretty simple:

 What happens when young adults gather a few friends and unplug* from social media TOGETHER for a week.

 *We get that completely “unplugging” might be impossible for you (Snapchat streaks! or work/personal obligations) The value of significant reduction in social media time even if it isn’t 100% is huge.
 (Texts and calls aren’t considered social media either)

-LookUp.live is a non-profit startup to inspire young adults to find balance between their screen and non-screen lives and engage others in the process.
-While some find it easy to balance, others find that balance is harder to achieve, which is why many of us can’t do it alone.
-We need our friends.
+LookUp.live LookUp.live is a non-profit startup to inspire young adults to find balance between their screen and non-screen lives and engage others in the process.
+While some find it easy to balance, others find that balance is harder to achieve, which is why we think having flexibility in how and when you “unplug” makes sense.

-After many conversations with teens, college students and recent grads, one of the biggest barriers to taking a break from social media is “fear of missing out” on stuff.
-FOMO is HUGE!
-We get it.
+After many conversations with teens, college students and recent grads, one of the biggest barriers to taking a break from social media is giving it up “cold turkey” and “fear of missing out.”
+How does it change things when you have these choices?

-So, we’re wondering if you take a break with friends–does that make it easier?
+So, we’re wondering: If you choose when and how much of a break-does that make it easier?